Morpho-evolution with learning using a controller archive as an inheritance mechanism: Methods

 As noted, the learning algorithm used is NIP-ES, first described in \cite{le2020sample}.
 The core of this method is a co-variance matrix adaptation evolutionary strategy (CMA-ES) algorithm in which a normal multivariate distribution (MVND) is used to sample a new population at each iteration.
 When using a controller from the archive, it is used to provide the starting mean of the MVND and thus the starting population is sampled in the surrounding of the parameters of this controller.
 When starting from scratch, CMA-ES starts from a random mean.

 The learning process stops when one of the ending conditions is reached: \begin{itemize} \item \emph{A satisfactory solution is reached}: the learning algorithm finds a controller with a task-performance value above a certain threshold. \item \emph{The maximum number of evaluations is reached}: each optimisation process has a maximum number of updates.
 For the MEA, this parameter is the number of generations and for the learning process is the number of evaluations.
-The values of these parameters have to be chosen according to the difficulty of the task and environment but also according to the constraints of the system on which the algorithm is running.
-In this study, a constraint of 80000 maximum evaluations is used.
+The values of these parameters have to be chosen according to the difficulty of the task and environment, but also according to the constraints of the system on which the algorithm is running.
+In this study, a constraint of 100000 maximum evaluations is used.
 Given this overall budget, an additional choice that must be made is to decide how to divide it between the MEA and the learning process. \item \emph{The performance of the robot stays very low during a trial period.} The trial period is defined by a fixed number of evaluations (50 in all experiments).
 If a robot has not moved (i.e. very low performance) by the end of this period then the learning process stops. \end{itemize}

-Finally, several fitness functions can be used for the MEA.
-The most natural fitness function to use will be the best task-performance value found during the learning.
+In the rest of the paper, the \emph{fitness} indicates the value used by the MEA for selection.
+The term \emph{task-performance} is used by the learning algorithm to assess the quality of a behaviour.
+Several fitness functions can be used for the MEA.
+The most natural fitness function to use will be the \textit{best} task-performance value found during the learning.
 This is the one used in this paper.
-However, the learning process produces additional data, such as for instance the task-performance of every evaluations, behavioural descriptors, and in the case of NIP-ES, novelty scores, which could also be exploited by the MEA.
+However, the learning process produces additional data which could also be exploited in future, such as statistical information regarding the progress of the learning algorithm or the novelty-scores used by NIP-ES.